Berkeley-CS61B/website-sp24/policies/index.md

 You don't need to worry about the specific calculations for clobbering, but we've described the calculations below for transparency:

+{: .info}
-If it helps your grade, we will replace your midterm exam percentile scores with the average of your midterm and final percentile scores.
+> If it helps your grade, we will replace your midterm exam percentile scores with the average of your midterm and final percentile scores.
 For example, if your score for Midterm 1 is in the 50th percentile, Midterm 2 is in the 30th percentile, and Final is in the 80th percentile, your clobbered Midterm 1 score will be in the 65th percentile, your clobbered Midterm 2 score will be in the 55th percentile, and your final exam score will remain at the 80th percentile.

 ### Extra Credit